 1- As mentioned, the word 'Mansakan' speaks of rituals and how they are not the same for every people.

-2- The words 'If they argue with you, then say, "God is fully aware of everything you do' are indeed very significant.
+2- The words 'If they argue with you, then say, "God knows best what you are doing' are indeed very significant.
 The question is 'why would the disbelievers argue with the believers in this context?'
 The answer is that they will argue with them because the believers choose to follow the rites given in the Quran and nothing else.
-The believers are not interested in rites that are inherited to them and labelled (came from Abraham)!
-The believers believe God, and they are content that the Quran contains all the religion they are required to follow.
+The believers are not interested in rites that are inherited to them and labelled "came from Abraham"!
+The believers believe God, and they are content that the Quran contains all the details of the religion they are required to follow.

 3- These words are then followed by yet equally potent words, these are:

-With these words God is stamping His seal on those people that they are idolising others beside God.
+With these words, God is asserting the fact that those people are idolising others besides God.
 All those who do not believe God when He confirms that the Quran contains all the details of our religion, regardless of what was decreed for those before us or what we inherited, they are indeed transgressors.
 They are following rules and rites from outside the Quran, thus they have set up other gods to follow besides God.

 4- God's words of truth continue:

-If we take a look at the verses leading to 5:48 we note that God holds each receivers of a scripture accountable only to what they were given in their scripture, and not to what was given to those before them:
+If we take a look at the verses leading to 5:48 we note that God holds the receivers of every Scripture accountable only to what they were given in their Scripture, and not to what was given to those before them:

-In 5:44 we read that God gave the prophets of Israel the Torah and commanded them to rule with it "Yahkum biha".
-The last words in the verse give this warning: 'those who do not rule with God's revelations are the disbelievers'.
+In 5:44 we read that God gave the prophets of Israel the Torah and commanded them to rule with it 'Yahkum biha'.
+The last words in the verse give this warning: 'those who do not rule by what God has brought down are the disbelievers'.